reserve-protocol/protocol/docs/deployment.md

 mv .env.new .env
 ```

-End state: You have a `.env` file that contains setters for three environment variables.
-You did all of this without screensharing.

-### Funding

-[Screensharing ok]

-At this point we're ready to run our scripts.
-Check to make sure the mnemonic is being processed correctly by attempting to run the deploy_all script:
+Finally, run the `check_env` script in order to confirm the 3 environment variables are configured correctly.

 ```
-hardhat run scripts/deploy_all.ts --network mainnet
+npx hardhat run scripts/check_env.ts --network mainnet
 ```

-It should error out complaining about not having enough gas.
-It will print a wallet address.

-1. Look up the address on etherscan and confirm it is fresh
+If this passes successfully it will print the deployer address and the current ETH balance.
+Next:

-2. Send at least 6 ETH to the address.
-Wait until etherscan shows the new balance to proceed.
+1. Send at least 6 ETH to this address (check ethgasstation.info; if gas prices are > 30gwei then we may need more)
+2. Close the current terminal session.

-End state: You have a funded deployment account and are ready to proceed.
+End state: You have a fresh terminal session and a confirmed-good `.env` file.
+You did all of this without screensharing and are now ready to begin screensharing to perform the deployment.

 ### Deploy!

 [Screensharing ok]

-Run the deploy_all script again, this time for real:
+Open a new terminal session and from the project root run the deploy_all script:

 ```
 hardhat run scripts/deploy_all.ts --network mainnet